- Brachycephalic cat breeds

 What is a brachycephalic cat?

 Brachy means shortened and cephalic means head, so to break it down, brachycephalic means shortened head and in brachycephalic cats this is because the skull bones are far shorter than the average, healthy cat.
-As the face and nose are more pushed in, their anatomy and soft tissue is altered which causes a wealth of physical problems.
+As the face and nose are more pushed in, their anatomy and soft tissue are altered which causes a wealth of physical problems.

-Flat faced cats first became popular in the 1950’s when a kitten was born with a genetic mutation which gave them a flatter face.
+Flat-faced cats first became popular in the 1950s when a kitten was born with a genetic mutation which gave them a flatter face.
 Over time this became very desirable so more kittens were bred with this feature in mind.
 This extreme practice of breeding cats has become far worse as of late with the attempt of making them look more flat-faced, but this comes at the cost of their health and quality of life.